Above: Local Lab Rats work through 25/35 Touch/Jump/Touch Intervals this week

 Last Summer/Fall I started experimenting with high rep kettlebell snatches on my own, as a 2-a-day session, but really started experimenting with these in March-May of this year.

 Last December I had foot surgery and didn’t get out of a boot until around the first of March.
-My endurance work was limited – running/rucking was out, as was long walks, and so were step ups.
+My endurance work was limited – running/rucking was out, as were long walks and step ups.
 I rowed plenty, and did some spinning on a bike, but also turned back to high rep kettlebell snatches as an alternate endurance mode.

 “Endurance” is key here – we’ve used kettlebells before for work capacity events, but for these purposes, I wanted to use kettlebell snatches for longer (30-60 minute), less intense (not panic breathing) sessions.